-G&A expenses for the three months ended December 31, 2022 decreased by \$1,129 compared to the three months ended December 31, 2021.
-Salaries and benefits, consulting fees, share based compensation, rent, software, insurance and other expenses decreased by \$85, \$177, \$722, \$36, \$32, \$60 and \$28, respectively, due to lower bonuses awarded to management, decreased legal and accounting fees, fewer options awarded to employees, decreased rent due to the refund of utility and tax overpayments, decreased license costs for the enterprise resource planning ("ERP") and customer relationship management ("CRM") software, decreased insurance premiums and an overall decrease to general expenses.
+G&A expenses for the three months ended September 30, 2022, decreased by \$113 compared to the three months ended September 30, 2021.
+Salaries and benefits and software increased by \$89 and \$117, respectively, due to additional headcount and new license costs for the enterprise resource planning ("ERP") and customer relationship management software ("CRM").
+Offsetting these amounts were a decrease to share-based compensation of \$315 which was due to fewer awards granted this quarter.